-BPW NH has a new website launching soon!
-Stay tuned!
+BPW NH has a new website launching at the end of this month!

 Business and Professional Women’s (BPW) Foundation is transforming workplaces with women and employers.
 Through its groundbreaking research and unique role as a convener of employers and employees, BPW Foundation strives to redefine today’s workplace.
 BPW Foundation encourages partnership to create successful workplaces.
 Successful Workplaces are those that embrace and practice diversity, equity and work-life balance.